Skip to main content Skip to footer

 On the left side of this template, list out tasks; on the right, see them mapped out in chart form.
 With an hourly timeline, you can time block the days to account for every necessary meeting, every approaching deadline, and every team check-in.

 An hourly timeline provides an overview of the little things, helping reclaim hours in the day.
-It’s easy to forget minor tasks and the time they consume, so having a color-coded timeline like this helps visualize where the time goes.
+It’s easy to forget minor tasks and how much time they consume, so a color-coded timeline like this helps visualize where that time goes.

 monday.com’s Excel timeline template